fan2/mkdocs/docs/blog/posts/toolchain/radare2-modes.md

 ### v

 Type `!`(equivalent to `:v`) from Visual mode, or type `v` from r2 console to enter Visual Panels mode.

+> It's sort of GDB's TUI mode and the default context mode of gdb-pwndbg.

 ```bash
 [0x000000000000]> v?